 Pauline has extensive teaching experience in Arts Management.
 She previously worked at London South Bank University on the B.A.
-(Hons) Arts Management/Arts and Festival Management for twenty years and was the Course Director between 2007–2016.
+(Hons) Arts Management/Arts & Festival Management for 21 years & was the Course Director between 2007–2016

-She has an undergraduate degree in Music, a Diploma in Orchestral Studies, a Licentiate qualification from Trinity College London (LTCL) as well as a Masters degree in Arts Management from City University.
-She is a Senior Fellow of the Higher Education Academy (SFHEA) and Fellow of the Royal Society of Arts (FRSA).
+She has a BA in Music, a Diploma in Orchestral Studies, a Licentiate qualification from Trinity College London (LTCL) as well as an MA in Arts Management from City University.
+She is a Senior Fellow of the Higher Education Academy (SFHEA) & Fellow of the Royal Society of Arts (FRSA).

 Pauline's research interests are in culture and religion and include a focus on congregational singing in Africa megachurches.

 Muir, Pauline.
 2017.
 Sounds of Blackness?
 Struggles for Freedom in 21st Century Congregational Songs in South London.
 In: William Ackah; Jualynne E. Dodson and Drew Smith, eds.
 Religion, Culture and Spirituality in Africa and the African Diaspora.
 London: Routledge.
 ISBN 9781138205840